 You’ll be taken to your iOS location preference page, where you’ll just need to tap Location and update the access level to ‘While Using the App’.
 To turn it off, simply come back to this page and toggle access to ‘Never’.

-By enabling the ‘Hide Running Route’ preference, your followers will still see your workout history, but only you will see your running route in your workout history.
+By default, the ‘Hide Running Route’ preference is set to private.
+With 'Hide Running Route', your followers will still see your workout history, but only you will see your running route in your workout history.
 Just tap ‘More’ in the bottom right of the app and then ‘Preferences’.
 From here, toggle on the ‘Hide Running Route’ preference.